Multicultural Connect Grants Program

 Funding available

 The Queensland Government has announced a total of $5 million over four years for the Multicultural Connect Grants Program.
-A total of $1,250,000 is available for the 2025-26 round.
+A total of $1,250,000 has been allocated in the 2025-26 round.

 One-off funding of up to $500,000 (GST exclusive) is available for building or upgrading multicultural facilities, including community halls, meeting spaces and hubs, or sporting facilities.